-We’d like to thank Ricky for the following story.
+We’d like to thank Tim for today’s story.

-We’d like to thank Samantha for the following story.
+We’d like to thank Caleb Davis for the following story.

 It was New Years 2009 in Crested Butte, Colorado.
 A few friends and I were skiing and partaking in various shenanigans when we decided to head out for some New Years Eve fireworks and festivities.

 The temperature was 5 degrees, but felt even less.
 It quickly became apparent that fireworks are not that fun when the weather is so cold, so we decided to head to a warm, cozy bar instead.
 Right as we were about to leave, one of my friends realized there was something familiar about a gentleman standing about 20 yards away from us, eventually deciding “Dudes… that’s Bill Murray over there“.